CoreKeeperMods/corekeepermods.github.io/v4/getting-started/install.md

 ﻿# How to Install

-> To develop with CoreLib, you will need to install the Core Library Package into your mod SDK project.

 ## Preparation
 The Core Library Package uses git packages, this means you **MUST** install [git](https://git-scm.com/download/win) and add it to your PATH environment variable.